Boston University School of Medicine (BUSM) Clerkships & Subinternships

 MED MS 053.0: Subinternship in Pediatric Inpatient Medicine—MassGeneral for Children at North Shore Medical Center (one month)

 The primary objectives of this clinical subinternship is to offer increased exposure to pediatric patients and for students to develop the skills necessary for internship in pediatrics in a supervised setting.
 Students will gain experience in the care of pediatric inpatients with a variety of acute medical conditions.
-Students will be responsible for communicating with primary care physicians and other clinicians regarding the care of the hospitalized pediatric patient, recognizing when a patient requires a higher level of care and develop strategies for transferring pediatric patients for tertiary care.
+Students will be responsible for communicating with primary care physicians and other clinicians regarding the care of the hospitalized pediatric patient, recognizing when a patient requires a higher level of care, and developing strategies for transferring pediatric patients for tertiary care.

 MED MS 057.3: Subinternship in Neonatology—Boston Medical Center (one month)